What Not to Move Long Distance

 Unread Books and Magazines

-Books can be heavy and take up significant space in moving boxes.
+Books can be heavy and occupy a significant amount of space in moving boxes.
 Consider sorting through your book collection and donating or selling books you no longer read, or that are readily available in digital formats.
 The same goes for magazines or other printed materials that you no longer need.
-You can save money on packing supplies and the cost of moving long distance when you discard these items.
+You can save money on packing supplies and the cost of long-distance moving by discarding these items.

 Expired Medications and Toiletries

 Check the expiration dates on medications, skincare products, and toiletries.
 Transporting expired or partially used items long distances is not advisable, as they may degrade or be unsafe.
 Properly dispose of expired medications and consider using or donating partially used toiletries before moving.
-Be sure to also get rid of other potentially dangerous chemicals or cleaning agents before you go.
+Be sure also to remove other potentially hazardous chemicals or cleaning agents before you leave.

 Bulky Exercise Equipment